mahmuthanb/faba_weather_app/README.md

 - `flutter_bloc` for state management
 - `dio` for network requests
 - `get_it` for dependency injection
-- `flutter_dotenv` for environment variables
 - And more...

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors